pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="#heading--remove-tags-from-a-node"><h4 id="heading--remove-tags-from-a-node">Remove tags from a node</h4></a>

-To remove tags from a node, regarless of type, you can use a command like this one:
+To remove tags from a node, regardless of type, you can use a command like this one:

 ```
 maas $PROFILE tag update-nodes $TAG_NAME remove=$SYSTEM_ID